Friends for Sight keeps its overhead low by maintaining a very small staff and utilizing a dedicated group of trained volunteers.

 As a Certified Ophthalmic Assistant, Natalee has an extensive vision background with The Eye Institute of Utah and as a Patient Advocate/Surgery Coordinator at the University of Utah Department of Ophthalmology.
 In addition to all of her experience evaluating required care for patients and performing preliminary eye exams, Natalee brings a love for humanity and true desire to serve to her position at Friends for Sight.
 Natalee is responsible for all aspects of the Friends for Sight Vision Clinic and Sightfest Events, working closely with our fantastic volunteer Doctors.

-Rachel has a bachelor’s degree in Public Health from Brigham Young University and is currently working on her Master of Public Health at the University of Utah.
+Rachel has a Master of Public Health degree from Brigham Young University.
 She worked as an intern at Friends for Sight before becoming the Preschool Coordinator.
 Rachel schedules and oversees preschool screenings in Salt Lake County and counties north and loves the opportunity to work with preschoolers and volunteers.
 She is passionate about prevention of vision issues and believes in making a difference one child at a time.

 Malory graduated with a Bachelor’s Degree in Community Health Education from Utah Valley University.
 As a recent intern for Friends for Sight, she assisted with preschool, young adult and adult vision screenings.
 Malory schedules and oversees preschool screenings in Utah County and counties south.
 For the majority of her life Malory has had glasses or contacts and understands the importance of eye health.
 Malory brings her passion for improving public health, vision and working with young children to the team.